John Buchanan (Canadian politician)

-John MacLennan Buchanan (April 22, 1931 – October 3, 2019) was a Canadian lawyer and former politician who served as the 20th premier of Nova Scotia from 1978 to 1990 and as a member of the Senate of Canada from 1990 to 2006.
+John MacLennan Buchanan (April 22, 1931 – October 3, 2019) was a Canadian lawyer and politician who served as the 20th premier of Nova Scotia from 1978 to 1990 and as a member of the Senate of Canada from 1990 to 2006.

-Early life
+Early life and education

-Buchanan was born in Sydney, Nova Scotia, the son of Flora Isabel Campbell and Murdoch William Buchanan.
+John Buchanan was born on April 22, 1931 in Sydney, Nova Scotia, the son of Flora Isabel Campbell and Murdoch William Buchanan.
+He attended secondary school at Sydney Academy, and became employed in the steel mill in Sydney following his graduation.
 He graduated from Mount Allison University in 1954 with a Bachelor of Science degree and a Certificate in Engineering.
-He then went on to study at Dalhousie Law School and after graduating in 1958 entered the practice of law where he was appointed Queen's Counsel in 1972 and awarded Doctorates from Nova Scotia Technical College, Mount Allison University, Saint Mary's University, St. Francis Xavier University, and Université Saint Anne.
+He then went on to study at Dalhousie Law School, and after graduating in 1958 entered the practice of law where he was appointed Queen's Counsel in 1972 and awarded Doctorates from Nova Scotia Technical College, Mount Allison University, Saint Mary's University, St. Francis Xavier University, and Université Saint Anne.

-Political career
+Political beginnings

+Buchanan began his career in provincial politics in 1967, when he was elected as a Progressive Conservative (PC) Member of the Nova Scotia Legislative Assembly for the new riding of Halifax Atlantic.
+Following the resignation of Premier Robert Stanfield, Buchanan served on Executive Council as the minister of Fisheries and Public Works from 1967 to 1970 under Premier George Isaac Smith.

+Leader of the Progressive Conservatives

+Buchanan retained his seat in the 1970 Nova Scotia general election, but Smith's PC government was brought down by the Liberals under Gerald Regan.
+Smith resigned as leader of the PCs the following year, and Buchanan was chosen as the party's new leader on March 6, 1971.
+He was re-elected to the House in the 1974 Nova Scotia general election, but the Liberals narrowly formed a minority government.